tytydraco/yessleep/out/Broken_by_the_night.md

 Call it a harrowing dive into extremes of the human condition.
 Or a case study at the intersection of medicine, pharma, policy, and brain science.

-As the one who lived it, writing this, eleven months later, is my twelfth hour confession — assembling the shards of a shattered life and heart into one broken mosaic.
+As the one who lived it, writing this, eleven months later, is my confession — assembling the shards of a shattered life and heart into one broken mosaic.

 Here goes…